manuelbieh/react-book/basics/state-and-lifecycle-methods.md

 # State and Lifecycle Methods

-We've mentioned it in places and now we are finally going to look at it in greater detail — **state** and the so-called **lifecycle methods**.
+We have mentioned it in places and now we are finally going to look at it in greater detail — **state** and the so-called **lifecycle methods**.

 As mentioned in the previous chapter, components can: hold, manage, and change their own **state**.
-But **If the state within a component changes, it always triggers a re-render of the component**.
-This behavior _can_ be avoided by opting for a `PureComponent` as we've learned in the previous chapter, which might be useful in some cases.
+But **if the state within a component changes, it always triggers a re-render of the component**.
+This behavior _can_ be avoided by opting for a `PureComponent` as we have learned in the previous chapter, which might be useful in some cases.
 The foundational logic remains though.
 A state change leads to a re-render of a component and all of its children, except from those cases in which the children are actually a `PureComponent` or its call is surrounded by a `React.memo()` call.

 Relying on state to change our interface is extremely useful.
 It means that we do not need to rely on manually calling `ReactDOM.render()` to update our interface, and that components manage their own re-renders independently.

-State is tightly connected to the so-called **lifecycle methods.** These comprise a number of optional methods which can be called at different times and for different uses cases in **class components**.
+State is tightly connected to the so-called **lifecycle methods.** These comprise a number of optional methods which can be called at different times and for different uses cases in **Class components**.
 For example, there are **lifecycle methods** for when a component is first mounted, if a component receives new props or if the state within a component changes.

-Since **React 16.8.0**, **function components** can also manage their own state through the use of **Hooks**.
+Since **React 16.8.0**, **Function components** can also manage their own state through the use of **Hooks**.
 Hooks can also react to certain lifecycle events but we will not describe them in detail at this point.
-This chapter will focus primarily on class components and their associated lifecycle methods.
+This chapter will focus primarily on Class components and their associated lifecycle methods.
 Hooks on the other hand will receive their own dedicated chapter later in the book as they can still be considered a relatively new and extensive topic.

 ## Our first stateful component

-**State** inside a class component can be accessed via the instance property `this.state`.
+**State** inside a Class component can be accessed via the instance property `this.state`.
 It is encapsulated to the **component** and neither parent or child components can access it.

 To define a component's initial state we can choose three ways.
 Two of these are relatively simple, the third is a little more advanced.
 We're going to cover the latter when we learn about the **lifecycle method** `getDerivedStateFromProps()`.

 **Initial state** can be defined by setting `this.state`.
-This can either be done via the constructor of a **class component**:
+This can either be done via the constructor of a **Class component**:

 ```javascript
 class MyComponent extends React.Component {